jadecci/numerical_recipes_c/README.md

 This repository contains codes from the book \<Numerical Recipes in C> with my comments.
 The codes are contained in a function, which is called in the main function with example inputs.
 All codes can be compiled and run without input parameter.

+Note that the original codes from the book uses some tricks with pointers so that indices could start from `1` instead of `0` (Why!).
+Since I prefer
+0-indexing for C/C++, all codes in this repository have indicies starting from `0`. *You are welcome!*

 ## Usage

 For MacOS, the codes can be compiled by `clang util.c file_to_compile.c -o programme`.
 The compiled code can be then run by `./programme`.